-Clearing the UARTEN bit will disable the TX and RX pins and allow these two pins to be in a floating state.
+Clearing the UARTEN bit will disable the TX and RX pins and allow these two pins to be used as normal I/O or other pin-shared functional pins by configuring the corresponding pin-shared control bits.
 When the UART function is disabled the buffer will be reset to an empty condition, at the same time discarding any remaining residual data.
 Disabling the UART will also reset the error and status flags with bits TXEN, RXEN, TXBRK, RXIF, OERR, FERR, PERR and NF being cleared while bits TIDLE, TXIF and RIDLE will be set.
 The remaining control bits in the UCR1, UCR2 and BRG registers will remain unaffected.
 If the UARTEN bit in the UCR1 register is cleared while the UART is active, then all pending transmissions and receptions will be immediately suspended and the UART will be reset to a condition as defined above.
 If the UART is then subsequently re-enabled, it will restart again in the same configuration.